Teresa S. Encarnacion Tadem, PhD

 Her journal articles have been published in the following: Journal of Contemporary Asia, Philippine Political Science Journal, Pacific Review, Modern Asian Studies, Philippine Studies Journal: Historical and Ethnograpich Viewpoints, East Asian Review, Kasarinlan: Journal of Third World Studies; Philippine Social Sciences Review; and Asian Studies.

 She is editor of Localizing and Transnationalizing Contentious Politics: Global Civil Society Movements (Lexington Press 2009) and co-editor with Laura Samson, Marxism in the Philippines: Continuing Engagements (Anvil, 2010).
-A forthcoming book is Philippine Politics and the Marcos Technocrats: The emergence and evolution of a power elite (Ateneo de Manila University Press, 2019).
+She is also the author of the2021 NAST (National Academy for Science and Technology) Outstanding Book Award for Philippine Politics and the Marcos Technocrats: The evolution and emergence of a power elite (Ateneo University Press 2019).

 Her most recent academic awards include the following: 1) 2018 NRCP (National Research Council of the Philippines) Achievement Awardee for the Social Sciences (Division VIII), March 11, 2018; 2) Phi Kappa Phi 85th Anniversary Awardees for Excellence, January 16, 2019; 3) Conferred the UP Scientific Productivity Award: UP Scientist II March 21, 2018; and 4) UP Diliman Chancellor Natatanging Guro Award 2008.
 She was also a Visiting Research Scholar at the Center for Southeast Asian Studies, Kyoto University.
 May 1, 2010 to October 31, 2010 and Visiting Professor, Graduate School of International Cooperation Studies.
 Kobe University, Kobe, Japan, 1 November 2010 to 30 March 2011.